MarceloPasquiniB/MarceloPasquiniB/README.md

 ### My name is Marcelo Pasquini!

-I am Italian 🇮🇹, married with a German 🇩🇪, raised in Brazil 🇧🇷 and former Canadian resident 🇨🇦.
+I am Italian 🇮🇹, married with a German 🇩🇪, raised in Brazil 🇧🇷, former Canadian resident 🇨🇦 and living in Portugal 🇵🇹.

 💻  I am a Front-End Developer with knowledge and skills in Project Management and Data Analytics.